ShanliOuyang/PendulumStability/README.md

 | `models/` | Trained best model (`.zip`) |
 | `Text_Results/` | Exported model parameters in text format |
 | `Training/` | Training logs and intermediate model checkpoints |

+## Algorithms and Methods

+### Reinforcement Learning Algorithm

+- **Algorithm**: Proximal Policy Optimization (**PPO**)
+- **Implementation**: `stable_baselines3.PPO`
+- **Policy Type**: `MlpPolicy`
+- **Action Type**: continuous 1D action in `[-1, 1]`, scaled to motor force

+### Environment Modeling

+The environment in `myCartpoleF.py` extends the classic CartPole setting by replacing the standard simplified force model with a more realistic actuator-aware dynamics model.
+The implementation includes:

+- cart-pole nonlinear dynamics
+- motor torque and back-EMF terms
+- gearbox ratio and pinion radius
+- equivalent viscous damping at the motor and pendulum axis
+- configurable reset ranges for the initial state

+### Numerical Update Strategy

+The code uses a high-frequency simulation step (`100 Hz`) and updates the state with the environment's custom physics routine.
+The script labels the integrator as `RK4`, while the actual state update path in the current code follows a semi-implicit Euler-style update sequence.

+### Early-Stopping Logic

+`Train_Result.py` defines two custom callback classes:

+- `StableWindow`: tracks whether one state signal stays within a tolerance window for a fixed number of steps
+- `AndCallback`: combines multiple `StableWindow` instances and stops training when all monitored signals are stable at the same time

+This makes training stop based on behavioral stability rather than only a reward threshold.

 ## Getting Started